advisantgroup/InstantMerchant/source/index.html.md

   {
     "status":true,
     "message":"Customer created successfully",
-    "customer_id":23
+    "customer_id":23,
+    "card_id": "card_58626a702e23c",
+    "card_last_4":4242
   }
 ]
 ```

-This endpoint allows you to create your customers.
+This endpoint allows you to create your customers as well as customer's card.

 ### HTTP Request